Guido Pagliuca: Career

 In October 2019, Pagliuca joined Marco Baroni as part of his coaching staff at Serie B club Cremonese, leaving the club following Baroni's dismissal in January 2020.

 In 2020, he returned to head coaching, this time at the Serie D club Pianese.
 In April 2021, Pianese announced to have parted ways with Pagliuca due to "disciplinary reasons".

 In July 2021, Pagliuca returned to Lucchese, this time in Serie C, guiding the club to a spot in the promotion playoffs.
 On 29 June 2022, Pagliuca left Lucchese to sign for fellow Tuscan Serie C club Siena.
 After guiding Siena to an impressive season despite a number of financial issues that eventually led to the club's exclusion from professional football, Pagliuca was hired by Juve Stabia.
 On 8 April 2024, Juve Stabia mathematically won promotion to Serie B after being crowned Group C champions.

 In his debut Serie B season, Pagliuca guided Juve Stabia, a team composed of youngsters and mostly expected to be fighting to escape relegation, to a fifth place in the league and a spot in the promotion playoffs, where they qualified to the semifinals after eliminating Palermo in the first round.

 In June 2025, Pagliuca left Juve Stabia by mutual consent, successively joined recently-relegated Serie B club Empoli.
 His stint at Empoli was however short-lived, as he was dismissed on 14 October 2025 following a lacklustre start of the season.

+On 6 July 2026, Pagliuca was hired by Empoli again.